- What Is It?

 Turf toe is an injury to the underside of the big toe and joint at the base of the big toe.
 This joint, the first metatarsophalangeal (MTP) joint, is commonly known as the "ball of the foot."
-Turf toe is specifically a joint sprain of the big toe.
-The sprain may involve damage to ligaments, tendons, or bone separately or in combination.
+Turf toe is specifically a hyperextension of the big toe.
+This joint sprain of the big toe may involve damage to ligaments, tendons, or bone separately or in combination.

 The amount of damage to the ligaments, tendons, bones, and surrounding tissues determines the severity of the injury.
 Though often referred to as a ligamentous injury or sprain of the MTP joint, the tendons may be strained and bones may be fractured.
 American football players such as Tom Brady and Deion Sanders and soccer great George Best are among the notable athletes to have suffered from this sports injury.

 What is the anatomy of the big toe?